Illinois Institute of Technology Academic Campus: SOM structures

 Walter Netsch of SOM designed two buildings on the campus, both on the NRHP.
 The first is Hermann Hall at 3241 South Federal Street, north of 33rd Street.
-Hermann Hall, a single-story rectangular building, shares design features with Crown Hall, including a raised entrance, flat roof, and black metal frame; unlike Crown Hall, there are interior columns.
+Hermann Hall, a single-story rectangular building, uses design features modeled after those of Crown Hall, including a raised entrance, flat roof, and black metal frame; unlike Crown Hall, there are interior columns.
 Hermann Hall originally contained an auditorium, dining spaces, a bowling alley, and a ballroom, though these were converted to conference spaces after the McCormick Tribune Campus Center was built.
 The other is the Galvin Library at 35 West 33rd Street, south of 33rd Street.
 The structure, originally known as the James S. Kemper Library, can fit 400 people, with special collections on the lower level, and study rooms and stacks on the upper level.
 It is similar in design to Hermann Hall, including in its use of interior columns, except that the building is at-grade instead of slightly elevated.
 The library building has been named after Motorola founder Paul V. Galvin since 1985.